studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 This comparison covers tools used for Active Directory reconnaissance through the SAMR protocol, which retrieves information on users, groups, domains, and other security settings.

-## System Configuration and Enumeration vector
+## System Configuration and Enumeration Vector
-The detailed configuration of the lab is specified on the Lab_Setup page.
+The detailed configuration of the lab is specified on the Lab Setup page.
 Other aspects to specify are as follows:
 - **Domain Functional Level**: Windows Server 2016.
 - **Forest Functional Level**: Windows Server 2016.

 The lab environment was established with two one-way forest trusts between `domain-y.local` and `domain-z.local`, configured with forest-wide authentication.
-The SAMR enumeration scan is conducted from workstation `yws1` to `zdc1` domain controller in cases where tools support cross-forest requests and from workstation `yws1` to `ydc1` where they do not.
+The SAMR enumeration scan was conducted from workstation `yws1` to `zdc1` domain controller in cases where tools supported cross-forest requests and from workstation `yws1` to `ydc1` domain controller where they did not.
-The data on the `ydc1` and `zdc1` are populated with BadBlood tool.
+The data on `ydc1` and `zdc1` were populated using the BadBlood tool.

 ## Criteria for Tool Evaluation

 The following criteria were used to evaluate each tool's SAMR enumeration capabilities:

 - **OpNum Coverage**: Lists supported SAMR operation numbers.
-- **Multi-Forest Support**: Indicates if the tool can perform enumeration across domains within a forest trust.
+- **Multi-forest Support**: Indicates if the tool can perform enumeration across domains within a forest trust.
 - **Permissions Compliance**: Specifies the default access permissions required by each tool.
 - **Error Handling**: Describes the tool’s ability to handle restricted permissions or errors.
 - **Authentication Methods**: Details whether NTLM, Kerberos, or both protocols are supported.